encoredev/encore/docs/develop/client-generation.md

 The structure of the generated code varies by language, to ensure it's idiomatic and easy to use, but always includes all publicly accessible endpoints, data structures, and documentation strings.

-Encore currently supports generating clients in these languages:
+Encore currently supports generating the following clients:
 - **Go** - Using `net/http` for the underlying HTTP transport.
 - **TypeScript** - Using the browser `fetch` API for the underlying HTTP client.
 - **JavaScript** - Using the browser `fetch` API for the underlying HTTP client.
+- **OpenAPI** - Using the OpenAPI Specification's language-agnostic interface to HTTP APIs.
+(Experimental)

 If there's a language you think should be added, please submit a pull request or create a feature request on [GitHub](https://github.com/encoredev/encore/issues/new), or [reach out on Slack](/slack).